 Sealing Your Home Before The Weather Hits

 Minnesota is the land of many seasons, leaving your home vulnerable to changes in temperature and humidity.
-To help control the environment in your home, it’s important to start with the biggest leaks first which tend to be in the attic and basement.
+To help control the environment in your home, it is important to start with the biggest leaks first which tend to be in the attic.
 Making sure these areas are properly insulated and leak free is critical to keeping your home’s environment comfortable.
 Once the larger problems are taken care of you can move to sealing your windows and doors.